OT holds special meeting of EIC

 “I know you want public participation but sometimes it doesn’t just work out,” Kline said.
 She added that there is a public participation session monthly, the next session is on July 26 at 9 a.m. at Warrior Pavilion.
 Kline said some of the public participation meetings would be held in the evening.

-As previously reported, the EIC website has not been operational for several months.
-The website was not addressed during the meeting.
+As previously reported, the EIC website has not been operational for several months and was not addressed during the meeting.